GoogleCloudPlatform/pgadapter/docs/prisma.md

 ### Read-only Transactions
 You can use [read-only transactions](https://cloud.google.com/spanner/docs/transactions#read-only_transactions) with Prisma for Google Cloud Spanner.
-Using a read-only transaction instead of a read/write transaction when your workload only executes read operations is much more efficient.
+Using a read-only transaction instead of a read/write transaction when your workload only executes read operations is more efficient.
 This example shows how to execute a read-only transaction with Prisma:

 ```typescript